KMLD

-KMLD is a commercial radio station located in Casper, Wyoming, broadcasting on 94.5 FM.
+KMLD (94.5 FM) is a commercial radio station licensed to Casper, Wyoming, United States.
 KMLD airs an oldies music format branded as "Melody 94.5".
-The music programming is syndicated by Cumulus Media and the True Oldies Channel.

 All Mt.
 Rushmore Casper stations are located at 218 N. Wolcott in downtown Casper.
 The transmitter is located on Casper Mountain.

 History

 The 94.5 frequency started as KAWY, receiving its license to cover on May 11, 1979.

 The station was one of four radio stations broadcasting to Casper at the time.
 The others were KTWO, KVOC, and sister KATI.
 As KAWY, the station was referred to as Y94 and later KY 94.
 In 1981, KAWY and then KATI were sold to Stuart Broadcasting.
 After operating at a loss due to newcomer KTRS-FM, the station was sold a year later to a Colorado company.
 KAWY played an album oriented rock format, as it could not compete with KTRS.
 The stations were sold again in 1985, to a local businessman.
 The station was flipped to KGRQ, using the slogan "Gourmet Rock".
 The stations continued to lose money and both stations were taken silent in the fall of 1987.
 KGRQ returned to air in 1988, thanks to KTWO radio.

 The station changed calls to KMGW on May 15, 1989.
 The station was known as Magic 94.5, carrying an adult contemporary/variety format.
 The KMGW calls were moved to 96.7 in 1997 (which would become KRNK).

 The current incarnation started at 97.3 FM in 1997, and was owned by Hart Media.
 The station was known as "Melody 97.3".
 The station was later sold along with the other Hart Media Stations to Mountain States Broadcasting in 1998.
 Mountain States owned KTRS-FM (then on 95.5 FM), KRVK (which had just signed on at 107.7 FM), and KYOD (on 104.7 FM).

 The station was sold once again when Clear Channel Communications bought Mountain States Broadcasting.
 The present owner is Mt.
 Rushmore Broadcasting.
 A short while after being bought by Mt.
 Rushmore, the station moved down to 94.5 FM.

 Citing technical difficulties, the station, along with its five other sister stations went dark for a period of time in August 2011.
 KVOC, KMLD, and KHOC remained silent as of December 17, 2011.
 Other than equipment reasons, no further information as to why the three stations were off the air had been provided.